Gr-Jeannerat-unige/macrolide-antibiotics/docs/AntifungalActivity.md

 ![7777](images/Fig_7_decamer.png)

 This 3D model only shows the top corona (no ergosterol).
-Observe the salt bridges and the favorable position of the (5)OH.
+Observe the salt bridges and the favorable position of the (5)OH between these bridges.

 <script type="text/javascript" src="src/JSmol.min.js"></script>
 <script type="text/javascript">